Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - Most schools offer some form of financial aid

 - While you will likely accumulate student debt, the average Clinical Nurse Specialist earns an average salary of $106,218 per year (Salary.com)

 Upon earning your MSN degree, you can seek certification in your desired nursing specialty.

 Many CNS certification exams are patient-focused and may include the following patient groups:

 The basic requirements for Clinical Nurse Specialist certification include the following:

 - Current RN license

 - MSN, Postgraduate, or Doctoral degree

-- Graduate program must include three separate courses in:
+- The graduate program must include three separate courses: